Ramsgate Harbour railway station: After closure

+Station building

-The station site was bought by a company which converted it into a funfair.
+The station site was bought by a company which converted it into amusements, operating as Ramsgate Pleasure Park and Pleasurama, latterly under the ownership of local entertainment impresario Jimmy Godden who also operated the Folkestone Rotunda Amusement Park and later Dreamland Margate.
+During Godden's tenure in 1998 fire destroyed the park and the original station building, with Godden collecting a significant insurance settlement.

+Railway tunnels

 Part of the former route through the tunnel was opened as a narrow gauge tourist railway in 1936 which became the Tunnel Railway.
 Services were suspended during World War 2, but they reopened in the post-war period.
 In 1965 the line closed following an accident at the beach station.
 Its owners then decided to close the railway and the track was removed.

 In 1939 part of the abandoned railway tunnel became an air raid shelter.
 A network of tunnels was constructed leading from the disused railway tunnel leading under the town with various access steps to the surface.
 After the war finished these tunnels were abandoned.
 Following the award of a Heritage Lottery Grant sections of the abandoned railway tunnel and wartime air raid tunnels have been restored and were officially reopened on 27 May 2014.

-The former station building was damaged by fire in 1998 and subsequently demolished.